seek-oss/capsize/.changeset/long-comics-visit.md

 '@capsizecss/core': major
 ---

-The `capsize` package has been moved to its own organisation on NPM called `@capsizecss`.
+The `capsize` package has been moved to its own organisation on npm called `@capsizecss`.
 This will allow an official ecosystem of tooling to be added over time.

 ### Features